Dental hygiene tips for healthy teeth & gums

 You can still drink your favorite soda.
 Sparkling water is better for you than sugary drinks, and it won’t hurt your teeth.
 Balance is important in life in general.
 You can have a glass of sparkling water every once in a while if you watch how much you drink and brush your teeth.

 Is sparkling water bad for teeth?
 The answer is “Not really.”
 Not all sugary drinks and juices are bad for your teeth.
 Use it sparingly, and brush and floss daily.
 That should keep your teeth healthy.
-Soda drinking need not cause teeth enamel erosion!
+Soda drinking does not cause tooth enamel erosion!